RTBHOUSE/grpclb-load-balancer/README.md

 First, you may have a look on [this integration test](https://github.com/blazej24/grpc-load-balancer/blob/master/loadbalancer-standalone/src/test/java/com/rtbhouse/grpc/loadbalancer/standalone/LoadBalancerIntegrationTest.java).
 It shows how to use LoadBalancerConnector directly, and what is the "flow".

 A fully working example, you will find in the `examples` folder.
 There are `hello-world-lbaware-server` and `hello-world-client` packages.
-How to run it:
+How to run it (all commands assume being run at project's root directory):

 1) You need to run loadbalancer first.
 After building the whole project, run for example (in root directory):
 ```sh